Tulsa Karate

 3. Karate (empty hand): Japanese in origin.
 Some versions are good for sport and tournaments.
 Other karate forms are just for defense.
 If tournaments are allowed, generally the art is sport in nature.
 Flexibility is a must for most systems.

 4. Ju Jitsu (gentle art), Japanese Dr. Jigoro Kano is also considered the father of modern Jujitsu- Good for- self defense, one on one.
 Not good for tournaments or sport but can be adapted without the joint and bone breaks.
 Good art for all ages and works well into old age.
 Minimum flexibility.
-Often mistaken for mma a separate art.
+Often mistaken for MMA, a separate art.

 6. Kung Fu (skilled man): Chinese in origin at aprox.
 527 A.D.
 Kung Fu is good for, depending on style, self defense and tournaments.
 Some styles work well into old age.
 Some of the very low stances are, well, painful at times.
 Flexibility is a must.

 7. Kobu Jutsu (weapons art): Origins lie in Okinawa, Japan with farmers who needed to defend their crops.
-Kobu JutsuTaught at Hargrave Martial Arts as a component of Kempo Karate.
+Kobu Jutsu taught at Hargrave Martial Arts as a component of Kempo Karate.

 8. Aikido (way of mind / harmony): Japanese in origin, founded in 1942 by Morihei Ueshiba.
 Aikido is good for self defense to a point.
 Generally there is no striking.
 It is not for tournaments.
 However, it works very well into old age.
 Only minimum flexibility is required.
+Fair for self defense.

 10. Tae Kwon Do (way of punching and kicking): Founded in 1955 by General Choi Hong.
 It is Hi-Korean in origin.
 It is good for sport, tournaments and sport art, but not for self defense.
 Tae Kwon Do is for the young, as older practitioners tend to suffer from knee and joint problems.
 Flexibility is a must.
+Good for tournaments.
+Not good for self defense.
+(Sorry but a first degree Tae Kwon Do Blackbelt will not be able to defend themselves in a serious fight)

 11. Cardio Karate (Tae Bo): American in origin.
 Cardio Karate is good for aerobics and fitness.
 It is not good for self defense.
 All ages can participate but flexibility is a must.
+Good for cardio.
+Not good for self defense.

 12. Tai Chi: Chinese in origin.
 It is the moving forms / meditations.
 Tai Chi is good for overall fitness, but limited in the cardio area.
 Younger persons tend to find it boring.
 It can be adapted for self defense if the instructor shows you how, or knows how.
+Good for health and well being.

 13. MMA- Mixed Martial Arts - Appeared around the inception of UFC.
-Often mistaken for Ju Jitsu a separate art. .MMA is not a system in that it uses no guidelines form, or ranking progression.
-Good for wrestling around with a sweaty guy in a cage for competition or one on one self defense.
-Not good for multiple opponents.
+Often mistaken for Ju Jitsu, a separate art.
+MMA is not a system, in that it uses no guidelines or form.
+Has no ranking progression.
+Good for competition or one on one self defense.
+Not good for multiple opponents as you will be on the ground.